Ravichandran-J/CIPHER_C/README.md

 # CIPHER_C

-A cipher is also called as encyption algorithm,encrypting and decrypting a data.A cipher converts a original data(plain text) into a cipher text with the use of ke**y.
+A cipher is also called as encyption algorithm,encrypting and decrypting a data.A cipher converts a original data(plain text) into a cipher text with the use of key.

 **#SCREENSHOTS**